Vehicle registration plates of Belgium: Dealer plate

 Dealer plates are special plates available only to motor vehicle manufacturers and dealers.
 They can only be used on vehicles owned by the manufacturer/dealer and must be renewed every year.
-The dealer is not required to inform the government when transferring the dealer plate to another car, which is a requirement for regular license plates.
+The dealer is not required to inform the government when transferring the dealer plate to another car, which is a requirement for regular registration plates.

 A dealer plate has green letters and numbers on a white background ("green plate").
 Furthermore, it has the European flag on the left side.
 Standard dealer plates have Z as initial letter and A to Y as second letter.
 Plates starting with "ZZ" are reserved for test drives.

 Until 1996 dealer plates were inexpensive and dealers tended to stock significant numbers of them, which they then rented out to owners of very expensive cars (dealer plates were exempt from an extra tax on luxury cars).
 To combat this fraud the law was changed, making a "green plate" much more expensive; also, police control was increased.
 As a result, dealers now keep fewer plates and abuse has diminished.